[−][src]Trait gio::ApplicationExt

 Never call this function except to cancel the effect of a previous

-call to ApplicationExt::hold
+call to ApplicationExt::hold.

 fn send_notification(&self, id: Option<&str>, notification: &Notification)

-Sends a notification on behalf of self
+Sends a notification on behalf of self to the desktop shell.

 There is no guarantee that the notification is displayed immediately,